Surfaces made from melamine or laminate offer different challenges compared to standard wood materials used for cabinets, shelves, and countertops.

 With these paint-free options, you need not worry about the mess and paint adhesion which can often be a problem when painting melamine wardrobes or other melamine-made furniture items.

-The very first trick is to dress up the wardrobes with some old torn pages of children’s storybooks.
+The first trick is to dress up the wardrobes with old torn pages of children’s storybooks.

 As an enthusiastic traveler, you can also decorate the furniture in your travel-themed room with some outdated travel maps.

 That is all about how to paint a melamine wardrobe, countertop, shelf, or kitchen cabinet.

 The process is simple enough, but you will need to choose the right primer and paint and follow the steps to get it right.

 Unless it’s an IKEA melamine cabinet (which can be hard to paint), you can paint all the sides and doors without any issues, even with a regular chalky paint finish.